-a.
-Assume jurisdiction over this matter;

-- b.
-Certify Plaintiffs' claims as class claims pursuant to Rule 23(b)(2) of the Federal Rules of Civil Procedure; - c.
-Designate named Plaintiffs as class representatives for the class and designate the named Plaintiffs' counsel as counsel for the class pursuant to Federal Rule of Civil Procedure 23; - d.
-Declare that Defendants' acts and omissions violate the rights of Y.M., G.O., M.D., and class members under the Equal Educational Opportunities Act; - e.
-Declare that Defendants' acts and omissions violate the rights of Y.M., G.O., M.D., and class members under Title VI of the Civil Rights Act of 1964; - f.
-Declare that Defendants' actions and omissions violate the rights of Y.M., G.O., M.D., and class members under the Fourteenth Amendment Equal Protection Clause; - g.
-Declare that Defendants' acts and omissions violate the rights of Y.M., G.O., M.D., and class members under the Fourteenth Amendment Due Process Clause; - h.
-Declare that Defendants' acts and omissions violate the rights of Y.M., G.O., M.D., and class members to be free from discrimination under Florida Educational Equity Act;
+- a.
+Assume jurisdiction over this matter; - b.
+Certify Plaintiffs' claims as class claims pursuant to Rule23(b)(2) of the Federal Rules of Civil Procedure; - c.
+Designate named Plaintiffs as representatives for the class and designate the named Plaintiffs' counsel as counsel for the class pursuant to Federal Rule of Civil Procedure 23; - d.
+Declare that Defendants' acts and omissions violate the rights of Plaintiff Children, and class members, under the Equal Educational Opportunities Act; - e.
+Declare that Defendants' acts and omissions violate the rights of Plaintiff Children, and class members, under Title VI of the Civil Rights Act of 1964;

-- Declare Defendants to be liable for the days of school class members missed due to Defendants' unlawful policy and practice of denying them enrollment. - j.
-Enter injunctive relief in the form of: - Requiring Defendants to take affirmative steps to enroll Y.M., G.O., M.D., and similarly situated students in high school. - 2.
-Requiring Defendants to adopt policies, procedures, and training to end Defendants' ongoing violations of the EEOA, Title VI, the U.S. Constitution and state law, and to publicize to the community at large and to class members, in a language and form of communication that they understand, those new policies and procedures. - 3.
-Requiring Defendants to communicate to all class members, in a language and form of communication that they understand, that they can enroll in school and can make up any days of school that they missed as a result of Defendants'
+- f.
+Declare that Defendants' actions and omissions violate the rights of Plaintiff Children, and class members, under the Fourteenth Amendment Equal Protection Clause; - g.
+Declare that Defendants' acts and omissions violate the rights of Plaintiff Children, and class members, under the Fourteenth Amendment Due Process Clause; - h.
+Declare that Defendants' acts and omissions violate the rights of Plaintiff Children, and class members, to be free from discrimination under the Florida Educational Equity Act; - Declare Defendants to be liable for the days of school Plaintiff Children, and similarly-situated students, missed due to Defendants' unlawful policy and practice of denying them enrollment; - j.
+Enter injunctive relief in the form of: - Requiring Defendants to take affirmative steps to enroll Plaintiff Children, and similarly situated students, in an age-appropriate, public school setting. - Requiring Defendants to adopt policies, procedures, and training to end Defendants' ongoing violations of the EEOA, Title VI, the U.S. Constitution and state

-unlawful policy and practice of denying them enrollment.

-- 4. Requiring Defendants to adopt policies and procedures to provide prospective students with notice and opportunities to be heard regarding decisions about eligibility for enrollment in Defendants' public schools. - 5.
-Requiring Defendants to provide compensatory education to Y.M., G.O., M.D. to remedy the harms caused by Defendants' unlawful policy and practice of denying them enrollment. - k.
-Award Plaintiffs reasonable attorneys' fees and costs pursuant to 42 U.S.C. § 1988 and Fla.
-Stat. § 1000.05(7); and - 1.
+- law, and to publicize to the community at large and to class members, in a language and form of communication that they understand, those new policies and procedures. - 3.
+Requiring Defendants to communicate to all class members, in a language and form of communication that they understand, that they can enroll in school and can make up any days of school that they missed as a result of Defendants' unlawful policy and practice of denying them enrollment. - 4.
+Requiring Defendants to adopt policies and procedures to provide prospective students with notice and an opportunity to be heard regarding decisions about eligibility for enrollment in Defendants' public schools. - 5.
+Requiring Defendants to provide compensatory education to Plaintiff Children to remedy the harms caused by Defendants' unlawful policy and practice of denying them enrollment.

+- k.
+Award compensatory damages to named Plaintiffs for their Claims Under Title VI and the Equal Protection and Due Process Clauses of the Fourteenth Amendment. - Award Plaintiffs reasonable attorneys' fees and costs pursuant to 42 U.S.C. § 1988 and Fla.
+Stat. § 1000.05(7); and - m.
 Grant any other relief the Court deems just and reasonable.

-Respectfully submitted this 17th day of May, 2016,
+Respectfully submitted this 8th day of August, 2016,